-Administrative and other expenses for the Groups continuing operations in 2011 have been restated to reclassify €37m to restructuring costs.
-This related to a voluntary severance scheme cost of €44m, a one-off pension curtailment gain of €9m and costs associated with proposed asset disposal initiatives, separation of Life Group and the last phase of the 2011 transformation projects of €2m as disclosed in note 11.
+\ Administrative and other expenses for the Group's continuing operations and for the Company in 2011 have been restated to reclassify €37m to restructuring costs.
+This related to a voluntary severence scheme cost of €44m, a one-off pension curtailment gain of €9m and costs associated with proposed asset disposal initiatives, separation of Life Group and the last phase of the 2011 transformation projects of €2m as disclosed in note 11.

-Amortisation of intangible assets for the Groups continuing operations in 2011 has been restated to reclassify €21m to interest expense.
+\ Amortisation of intangible assets for the Group's continuing operations and for the Company in 2011 has been restated to reclassify €21m to interest expense.
 This related to the amortisation of the core deposit intangible.
-Refer to note 44 for further information on reclassifications.
+Refer to note 43 for further information on reclassifications.

-1Other general and administrative expenses for continuing operations include operating lease rentals on land buildings of €9.3m (31 December 2011: €8.4m).
-Also included are the following fees paid to the Group auditors for services outlined below:
+&lt;sup>1 Other general and administrative expenses include operating lease rentals on land and buildings of €9.3m (31 December 2011: €8.4m).
+Also included are fees paid to the Group and Company auditors for services, as outlined in this note.